Wild Australia Show: Performance

-The stage for the performances featured a set of backdrops painted by the South African-born artist Carl William Vennermark.
-At least three backdrops were painted; one featured Mount Bellenden Ker, another featured Russell River, and the subject of the third backdrop was not recorded.
-Taxidermied animals, including kangaroos and cassowaries, had been loaned from the Queensland Museum and were used as stage props.
-The stage was also decorated by gunyahs.
-A collection of artefacts and specimens—which Meston and Purcell claimed included over 3000 items, but likely numbered closer to 2000—was assembled to be used and displayed during the show.
-What became of this collection remains unknown, but it is likely that many of the artefacts eventually became part of museum collections or were sold at auction.
-A 2022 study examined archival records and transactions between Meston and the Queensland Museum, but concluded that it was impossible to conclusively associate any of the artefacts held by the museum with the Wild Australia Show collection.
+The stage featured a set of backdrops painted by the South African-born artist Carl William Vennermark.
+At least three backdrops were painted; one featured Mount Bellenden Ker, another featured the Russell River, and the subject of the third backdrop was not recorded.
+Taxidermied animals, including kangaroos and cassowaries, were loaned from the Queensland Museum and used as stage props.
+The stage was also decorated with gunyahs.
+A collection of around 2000 artefacts and specimens was assembled to be used and displayed during the show.
+What became of this collection remains unknown, but it is believed that many of the artefacts became part of museum collections or were sold at auction.
+A 2021 study examined archival records and transactions between Meston and the Queensland Museum, but concluded that it was impossible to conclusively associate any of the artefacts held by the museum with the Wild Australia Show collection.